-One of the most memorable and absolute best days of my life was that moment I busted my daughter with pot.
-It was a turning point, a moment of reflection, and a wakeup call of sorts.
+One of the best days of my life was the moment I busted my daughter with pot.
+It was not only moment of reflection but also a wakeup call.

-This world is forever changing—what was once difficult for us, like getting pot, has become easy and accessible to them, and the speed of information has dramatically changed from when I was my daughter’s age.
+This world is forever changing—what was once difficult for us, like getting pot, has become easy and accessible to them.
+And the speed of information has dramatically increased from when I was my daughter’s age.
 I can’t even comprehend a day in the life of a teenager today.

 Even when they leave their dirty socks on the living room floor.